MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-MailboxFolder.md

 Get-MailboxFolder -Identity Tony:\Inbox
 ```

 This example retrieves the Inbox folder in Tony's mailbox.
-The Identity parameter is supplied in the format of \<Mailbox Identity\>:\<Folder\>.
+The Identity parameter is supplied in the format of MailboxIdentity\Folder.

 ### -------------------------- Example 2 --------------------------
 ```
 Get-MailboxFolder -Identity Tony
 ```

 This example returns the root folders in Tony's mailbox.
-The Identity parameter is supplied in the format of \<Mailbox Identity\>.
+The Identity parameter is supplied in the format of MailboxIdentity.

 ### -------------------------- Example 3 --------------------------
 ```